By Elizabeth Keyser

-Many recipes call for removing the skins, but keep in mind that though sometimes a little bitter, the skins contain most of the antioxidant compounds that make the nut such a superstar.
+Many recipes call for removing the nut skins due to their slight bitterness, but keep in mind that the skins contain most of the antioxidants that account for nuts’ reputation as dietary superstars.